jonshiach/graphics-labs/_sources/pages/09_Normal_mapping.md

 ### Calculating the tangent and bitangent vectors

 All of the lighting calculations are performed by the shaders so we calculate the tangent and bitangent vectors in our C++ program and pass them to the vertex shader using uniforms.
 The model class contains all of the attributes for a model so we create two vectors that will contain the tangents and bitangents for each of the vertices of the model.
-In `model.hpp` add the following code after `public:`.
+In `model.hpp` add the following code after we have declared a vector array for the normals.

 ```cpp
 std::vector<glm::vec3> tangents;